Liagson/ConcaveHullGenerator/README.md

 You only need to set two constants before running the program:
 * **concavity** : This sets how sharp you want the concave angles to be.
 It goes from `-1` (not concave at all. in fact, the hull will be left convex) up to `+1` (**very** sharp angles can occur.
 Setting concavity to `+1` might result in 0º angles!) `concavity` is defined as the cosine of the concave angles.
 * **scaleFactor** : This sets how big is the area where concavities are going to be searched.
 The bigger, the more sharp the angles can be.
-Setting it to too high value might affect the performance of the program.
-This value should be relative to how far away the points to be conected are.
+Setting it to a very high value might affect the performance of the program.
+This value should be relative to how close to each other the points to be connected are.

 For more info you can check the `Init.cs` file and follow the demo :)